project-fifo/docs/technical/api/datasets.rst

    :>json string status: import status of the dataset (pending / importing / imported / failed) :>json integer imported: percentage of dataset imported (0 ..
-1) :>json array requirements: requirements for the dataset :>json object metadata: metadate associated witht he dataset :>json string description: description of the dater set :>json string disk_driver: disk driver to use for kvms :>json string homepage: homepage of the dataset
+1) :>json array requirements: requirements for the dataset :>json object metadata: metadata associated with he dataset :>json string description: description of the dater set :>json string disk_driver: disk driver to use for kvms :>json string homepage: homepage of the dataset